 Is the Cloud Intranet the Next Big Thing in Business Communication?

-As more organisations shift to remote working and the hybrid occupation of business premises, new approaches are needed to enhance internal communications, stimulate higher efficiency and smooth operations, and promote employee engagement.
+As more organizations shift to remote working and the hybrid occupation of business premises, new approaches are needed to enhance internal communications, stimulate higher efficiency and smooth operations, and promote employee engagement.

 The business intranet, a virtual workspace, and a platform for managing corporate data are one way to accomplish these goals.

-An intranet is a private network system used by an organisation to securely share data and information with its employees, clients, and other stakeholders.
+An intranet is a private network system used by an organization to securely share data and information with its employees, clients, and other stakeholders.

 There are generally two types of intranets which are the traditional intranet and the modern intranet.